Alternative and Renewable Fuel and Vehicle Technology Program Proceedings

 - Improve light-, medium-, and heavy-duty vehicle technologies.

-- Retrofit medium- and heavy-duty on-road and non-road vehicle fleets.
+- Retrofit medium- and heavy-duty on-road vehicle fleets.

 - Expand infrastructure connected with existing fleets, public transit, and transportation corridors.